Herbert Mehlhorn: Gleiwitz incident

 According to Schellenberg, Mehlhorn was "in a state of shock" when ordered by Heydrich, whom he considered his enemy, to lead the Gleiwitz operation.
 Schellenberg advised Mehlhorn to ask Heydrich to excuse him from taking part in the planned attack due to physical inability; Mehlhorn followed Schellenberg's advice and was surprised when Heydrich dismissed him from the ranks of the SD without raising any issues.
 In 1939, he was sent to Posen where he joined the CdZ after his relation with Heydrich deteriorated.

 Mass-murder coordinator

 Mehlhorn was the head of Department I in the Warthegau which was responsible for the General, Domestic, and Financial affairs of the Reichsstatthalter and also assisted in drafting many of the orders issued by Greiser.
 Mehlhorn coordinated Gauleiter Arthur Greiser's mass murder operations, having been appointed in 1941 as the man "responsible for all Jewish questions".

-While at the Gau, he coordinated his activities closely with Greiser's deputy August Jäger and maintained excellent rapport with both Heinrich Himmler and Greiser.
+While at the Gau, Mehlhorn coordinated his activities closely with Greiser's deputy August Jäger and maintained excellent rapport with both Heinrich Himmler and Greiser.
 His tasks included disguising the mass graves of the Jewish victims in the forest of the Chełmno extermination camp.
 To that effect, in the spring of 1942 he asked Heinrich May, a Nazi forester, to plant birch and pine trees and other shrubs and plants over the mass graves in the forest in an attempt to hide them from view.